RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Introduction

-Although recognized as the mainstream solution to LLM alignment~\cite{ouyang2022traininglanguagemodelsfollow, shao2024deepseekmathpushinglimitsmathematical, touvron2023llama, openai2024gpt4technicalreport, yang2024qwen2}, RLHF remains being challenged because of its expensive computational resource consumption~\cite{cheng2023adversarial, yuan2023rrhf} and complicated implementation~\cite{ouyang2022traininglanguagemodelsfollow,shao2024deepseekmathpushinglimitsmathematical,yuan2023rrhf} in which multiple models (\textit{e.g.} the learning policy, the reference, the critic model, and the reward model) are required to cooperate in the online RL training scheme.
-Moreover, incorporating such a complicated pipeline significantly induces training complexity and instability, leading to the difficulty of training convergence and the high risk of collapse~\cite{song2023reward,go2023aligning}.
+In particular, RLHF first learns a reward model (RM)~\citep{bradley1952rank} from annotated human preferences, then trains LLMs within a reinforcement learning (RL) scheme via Proximal Policy Optimization (PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms} to optimize the expected rewards from the learned RM~\citep{ouyang2022traininglanguagemodelsfollow}.
+Although recognized as the mainstream solution to LLM alignment~\citep{ouyang2022traininglanguagemodelsfollow, shao2024deepseekmathpushinglimitsmathematical, touvron2023llama, openai2024gpt4technicalreport, yang2024qwen2}, RLHF remains being challenged because of its expensive computational resource consumption~\citep{cheng2023adversarial, yuan2023rrhf} and complicated implementation~\citep{ouyang2022traininglanguagemodelsfollow,shao2024deepseekmathpushinglimitsmathematical,yuan2023rrhf} in which multiple models (\textit{e.g.} the learning policy, the reference, the critic model, and the reward model) are required to cooperate in the online RL training scheme.
+Moreover, incorporating such a complicated pipeline significantly induces training complexity and instability, leading to the difficulty of training convergence and the high risk of collapse~\citep{song2023reward,go2023aligning}.
+Although methods like GRPO~\citep{shao2024deepseekmathpushinglimitsmathematical} forego the critic model, instead estimating the baseline from group scores and significantly reducing training resources, its online sampling strategy still challenges the practical implementation and training speed.